UHDbits/M73-Tiny-OpenCore/README.md

   ## Known Issues

   ### macOS 14 Sonoma Support
-  **Because macOS 14 Sonoma does not support the hardware featured in this ThinkCentre, and since no patches have been made for compatibility yet, Sonoma support should be considered as in the "alpha" stages, and unusable as a daily driver.
-There are many issues with Sonoma, including the fact that Broadcom WiFi cards do not currently work and that Sonoma does not have any graphics acceleration on this ThinkCentre, which means that it will be unusably slow.
+  **Because macOS 14 Sonoma does not support the hardware featured in this ThinkCentre, Sonoma support should be considered as in the "alpha" stages, and unusable as a daily driver.
+There are many issues with Sonoma, including the fact that Broadcom WiFi cards do not currently work and that Sonoma only has alpha support for graphics acceleration, which means it could be unstable.
 Please wait for further updates on Sonoma before using it as a daily driver on this ThinkCentre.**

   ### OpenCore Legacy Patcher Issues
-  **Because macOS 13 Ventura does not officially support the hardware featured in this ThinkCentre, we have to use a tool called "OpenCore Legacy Patcher" to apply patches that allow us to use Ventura normally.
+  **Because macOS 13 Ventura and macOS 14 Sonoma do not officially support the hardware featured in this ThinkCentre, we have to use a tool called "OpenCore Legacy Patcher" to apply patches that allow us to use Ventura and Sonoma normally.
 Sadly, these patches do have some minor issues.
 To check the issues that affect this ThinkCentre, check [this link](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1008/) and look for "Haswell" in "Known Issues".
 As mentioned before, these bugs are quite minor and will not affect most people.**

   ### No VGA Output
   **Due to macOS not officially supporting VGA, you will not be able to output the macOS user interface via the VGA port featured on the ThinkCentre.
 At the moment, this is currently impossible to fix.**